srccast/git-cloner/README.md

 This launches our minimal Dockerfile as a container named web, and the `docker:dind` image as a container named docker.

-Now let's run this and see what happens `docker compose up`
+Now let's run this and see what happens when we run `docker compose up`

 ```text
 [output skipped]